roadrunner-server/docs/plugins/config.md

 The RoadRunner configuration file should be formatted using **YAML** or **JSON**.
 Each configuration file must include a `version` at the top, indicating the format's version.
 The currently supported configuration version is **version 3**.

-> **Warning**
+{% hint style="warning" %}
-> The configuration version is not synonymous with the RoadRunner (RR) version.
-The configuration version and RR version
-> have separate versioning systems.
+The configuration version is not synonymous with the RoadRunner (RR) version.
+The configuration version and RR version have separate versioning systems.
+{% endhint %}

 **Example of a YAML configuration file:**

+{% code title=".rr.yaml" %}

 ```yaml
 version: '3'